 Our route now took us downhill to reach the ruins of St Gabriel's church a few hundred yards inland.
 It apparently dates back to 1240.

 This is all that remains of the lost village of Stanton St Gabriel.
 I have read that the main road was moved a mile and a half inland at some point, because of coastal erosion, and that this was the cause of the village's demise.

 We now headed inland along a narrow lane to reach a crossroads.
 We turned right and continued up Muddyford Lane, which after a while became extremely steep.
 We turned right onto a concrete track and passed a National Trust farm with the great bulk of Langdon Hill (178m) on our left.
 After a couple of fields and large grassy area we found Pettycrate Lane (a muddy track) which headed all the way downhill to meet the Chideock to Seatown road, running more or less parallel with the route we came up on.
 It was very quiet, although we still crossed a few walkers coming up the hill.
 Turning right at the bottom we soon returned to the car park.

-Conditions: cool but pleasant.
+Conditions: cool and cloudy.

-Distance: 5 miles.
+Distance: 4 miles.

-From: 100 walks in Wiltshire.
+From: 50 walks in Dorset (AA).